Skip to main content

 What weak staff compliance looks like

-• Generic onboarding awareness with no recurring follow-up.
+• Generic onboarding with no recurring follow-up.

 • No clear reporting habit or escalation confidence.

-• Training records are fragmented or outdated.
+• Compliance records that are fragmented or outdated.

-How staff compliance should work in practice
+How a staff compliance system should work in practice

 1